apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 #.
 Click the Destroy Instance button. |Destroyinstance.png|

 #.
-Optionally, select whether to expunge the VM, or to delete any attached volumes.
+Optionally both expunging and the deletion of any attached volumes can be enabled.

 Working with ISOs